CopernicaMarketingSoftware/Documentation/Publisher/en/personalizing-your-newsletter-in-the-publisher.md

 # Personalizing with the Publisher

-The Publisher is meant to make advanced newsletters.
-On top of that the Publisher makes personalization of your created e-mails very simple.
+There are advanced personalization functions available within the Publisher so you can make very personalized newsletters.
+On top of that the Publisher makes personalization of your created emails very simple.
 Below, you'll find a few personalization examples.

 ## Use of variables